shivlalsharma/github-profile-fetcher/Readme.md

 ## Deployment

-This GitHub Profile Fecher is live and accessible online.
+This GitHub Profile Fetcher is live and accessible online.
 You can try it out here: [Fetch Github Profile](https://github-profile-fetching.netlify.app/)

 ---